Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Spider-web graphs and lamplighter groups

-Now, suppose that the equation $Px=0$ has more than ${\abs R}^d$ solutions.
-Choose ${\abs R}^d+1$ different solutions $y_i$.
-There exists an integer $l$ such that all the $\bar y_i$ differ, where $\bar x=\sum_{n=0}^lx_nt^n$ is the series $x$ up to degree $l$.
-We hence have ${\abs R}^d+1$ distinct polynomials of degree at most $l$, all satisfying the identities above.
-But this is not possible.
-Indeed, we have at most ${\abs R}^d$ different choices for the coefficients of $t^l$ to $t^{l-d+1}$ and all other coefficients are uniquely determined by these ones. \end{proof} The following proposition will, together with Lemma \ref{LemmaLineDeBruijn}, help to establish a connection between the lamplighter group and the de Bruijn graphs. \begin{proposition} For every $N\in\Nstar$, the graph $\vec\Gamma_{N+1}$ is (weakly) isomorphic to the line graph of $\vec\Gamma_{N}$. \end{proposition} \begin{proof} First, we have that $\vec\Gamma_0$ is the rose with $k$ loops and $\vec\Gamma_1$ is the complete oriented graph (with loops) on $k$ vertices.
+The following proposition will, together with Lemma~\ref{LemmaLineDeBruijn}, help to establish a connection between the lamplighter group and the de Bruijn graphs. \begin{proposition} For every $N\in\Nstar$, the graph $\vec\Gamma_{N+1}$ is (weakly) isomorphic to the line graph of $\vec\Gamma_{N}$. \end{proposition} \begin{proof} First, we have that $\vec\Gamma_0$ is the rose with $k$ loops and $\vec\Gamma_1$ is the complete oriented graph (with loops) on $k$ vertices.
 Therefore $\vec\Gamma_1$ is weakly isomorphic to the line graph of $\vec\Gamma_0$.

 We have that the set of vertices in the line graph of $\vec\Gamma_N$ is in bijection with the set of couples